 This all happens with no human interaction and no agent is required on the device.
 By leveraging Forescout’s real-time visibility, classification and posturing capabilities, customers can truly achieve automated, real-time network segmentation.

 If this piques your interest, we have two resources that might be valuable to you.
 One discusses our integration with Palo Alto Networks NGFW.
 The other outlines Forescout’s approach to network security segmentation.
-Check them out, and as always, feel free to contact me with any questions: [email protected].
+Check them out, and as always, feel free to contact us with any questions.